tectonia/AppDevLearning/exercisefiles/lab2.md

 ![alt text](./images/vscode-app-service-list.png "App Services in VS Code")

+In the list you should see the name of the web app you created on the previous step - the one that needs to be globally unique.

+Sometimes it can take a few minutes to arrive into this list.
+If you right-click "App Services", there is a "Refresh" item in the pop-up menu.
+Try that.

+You can only move to the next step if your web app appears.
+So, relax and wait a few minutes.

 You may need to install an extension onto the web app in order to allow deployments.
 So, if you see

 ![alt text](./images/app-service-install-extension.png "App Service Extension in VS Code")